JoelVO/generating_avatar_with_Stable_Diffusion/README.md

-But there may be even harder cases in which we are working with a characteristic with only few classes, for example having short, medium or long hair or wearing glasses or not.
-Since I'm using PCA, applying it to a two prompts dataset ("person short/medium/long hair") doesn't make too much sense, but I've mentioned that obtaining averaging creates a lot of undesired changes on our images.
+But there may be even harder cases in which we are working with a quality with only few classes, for example having short, medium or long hair or wearing glasses or not.
+Since I'm using PCA, applying it to a three prompts dataset ("person short/medium/long hair") doesn't make too much sense, but I've mentioned that obtaining averaging creates a lot of undesired changes on our images.
 Because of this and since I can obtain more than just one principal component, I created prompts in which I was not only changing the description of the hair length but also on the place the person was, which gave me the vector to create the following images.